Isaac Mitchell (trade unionist): Industrial organisation

+General Federation of Trade Unions

+In 1899 Mitchell became the first general secretary of the British General Federation of Trades Unions (GFTU).
+The GFTU were created by the TUC to bring all trade unions under one banner to act as an arbitration committee for industrial disputes and administrating a national strike fund.
+In 2024 the GFTU federation includes a joint membership of over 600,000 union members, ranging from 28 different union affiliates.

 In contrast to other leading figures in the GFTU, Mitchell focused on conciliation and attracting new member unions to affiliate.
 The Joint Board of the TUC, GFTU and Labour Representation Committee (LRC) was formed in 1905, and Mitchell became its joint secretary.

 Mitchell was also politically active.
-In 1904, he was elected as a Progressive Party alderman on London County Council, and he stood unsuccessfully for the LRC in Darlington at the 1906 general election, although he was only narrowly defeated.
+In 1904, he was elected as a Progressive Party alderman on the London County Council, elected in March 1904 for a six-year term, he resigned in 1907.
+He also stood for member of parliament for the LRC in Darlington at the 1906 general election, and he was only narrowly defeated.

+Board of Trade

 In 1907, Mitchell accepted an offer to work as an adviser to the Board of Trade, resigning all his trade union and political offices.
-He became known as "Haig Mitchell", and also drew a distinction with his past by growing a beard.
-He remained with the Board and its successor, the Ministry of Labour until his retirement in 1932, by which time he was the Chief Conciliator.
+He became known as "Haig Mitchell", and also apparently drew a distinction with his past by growing a beard.
+In April 1927 the London Gazette lists him as 'Ministry of Labour: Principal Conciliation Officer', where he remained until his retirement in 1932, by which time he was the Chief Conciliator.
 He was notably supportive of increases in the salaries of trade union leaders, and led initial investigations into the Clyde Workers' Committee, informing David Lloyd George that the Socialist Labour Party was centrally involved.